p2irc/deepplantphenomics/docs/Tutorial-Training-The-Leaf-Counter.md

 These are hyperparameters to use for training.
 The first two lines specify that we are doing a regression problem (trying to estimate a number), with one output (the number of leaves).

 We are going to use 80% of the examples for training, and 20% for testing.
-We are going to use L2 weight decay for regularization with a coefficient of 0.01.
-We are going to initialize layer weights with a normal distribution.
+We are going to use L2 weight decay for regularization with a coefficient (strength) of 0.01.
+We are going to initialize our layer weights with a normal distribution.

 We will train until 200 epochs - i.e. until we have seen all of the examples in the training set 200 times.